• Provisions and Contingent Liabilities

 No changes were made in the objectives, policies or processes for managing capital during the years ended on 31st March, 2024 and 31st March, 2023.

-NOTE NO. 41 No Loans and Advances are granted to Directors, KMPs, Promoters and related parties as defined under
+NOTE NO. 42 No Loans and Advances are granted to Directors, KMPs, Promoters and related parties as defined under Companies Act, 2013.

-NOTE NO. 43 There is no intangible assets during the development.
+NOTE NO. 44 There are no intangible assets during the development.

-NOTE NO. 47 The Company does not have any transactions with companies struck off under Section 248 of Companies
+NOTE NO. 48 The Company does not have any transactions with companies struck off under Section 248 of Companies Act, 2013.

 NOTE NO. 51 RATIO ANALYSIS